noamross/jekyll-site/_posts/2015-02-20-mapping-in-R-peek-tobias.md

 <iframe width="560" height="315" src="http://www.youtube.com/embed/7wNkCeE9SCU" frameborder="0" allowfullscreen></iframe>

-(Pardon the little scuffle at the beginning as we switched computers halfway through.
+(Pardon the little scuffle at the beginning and as we switched computers halfway through.
 Still getting the hang of hangouts.)

 ### Resources: